argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/example-job-scripts.md

 ### Using MPS on the GPUs

-Documentation for the Nvidia Multi-Process Service (MPS) can be found [here](https://docs.nvidia.com/deploy/mps/index.html)
+Documentation for the NVIDIA Multi-Process Service (MPS) can be found [here](https://docs.nvidia.com/deploy/mps/index.html)

 In the script below, note that if you are going to run this as a multi-node job you will need to do this on every compute node, and you will need to ensure that the paths you specify for `CUDA_MPS_PIPE_DIRECTORY` and `CUDA_MPS_LOG_DIRECTORY` do not "collide" and end up with all the nodes writing to the same place.

 An example is available in the [Getting Started Repo](https://github.com/argonne-lcf/GettingStarted/tree/master/Examples/Polaris/mps) and discussed below.
 The local SSDs or `/dev/shm` or incorporation of the node name into the path would all be possible ways of dealing with that issue.